BloodSugar

 The Problem We Don’t See

 The brief began with a single question — how do you visualize something invisible?
-Diabetes awareness campaigns often rely on fear or data; this one sought emotion through design.
-The goal was to make people feel the fragility of balance, to make blood sugar more than a medical term — to make it visual, human, and impossible to ignore.
+Diabetes awareness campaigns regularly rely on fear or data; this one sought emotion through design.
+The goal was to make people feel the instability of balance, to make blood sugar more than a medical term — to make it visual, human, and impossible to ignore.

 The Idea of Contrast

 The core concept emerged from duality.
-A red donut — playful, inviting, familiar — becomes a metaphor for blood itself.
-The circular form carries both pleasure and warning, its color oscillating between appetite and alarm.
-By reimagining a symbol of indulgence as one of awareness, the design transforms sugar into a visual paradox: beauty with consequence.
+A red donut, which is fun, inviting, and familiar, turns into a blood cell.
+The round shape is both pleasurable and warning, and the color changes between appetite and alarm.
+By changing a symbol of excess into one of awareness, the design turns sugar into a visual paradox: beauty with consequence.

-The campaign’s strength lies in its restraint.
-A single object on a white field, stripped of excess, draws attention through silence rather than noise.
-The typography is clinical yet soft — information without aggression.
+The campaign's strength comes from how little it does.
+A single object on a red field, stripped of extras, draws attention through silence rather than noise.
+The typeface is clinical but soft, giving information without force.
 Every detail was designed to sustain tension: sweetness and threat, desire and control, roundness and edge.
-It’s an image that lingers longer than a slogan ever could.
+It’s an image that stays longer than a slogan ever could.

 The Aftertaste

-Blood Sugar lives at the intersection of advertising and empathy — where a simple visual becomes a vessel for reflection.
+Blood Sugar is a place where advertising and empathy meet, and a simple picture can make you think.
 It doesn’t preach; it pauses.
 It asks the viewer to look twice, to feel the conflict between what tempts and what harms.
-In the end, it’s not just about design or health — it’s about awareness as art, and art as awareness.
+In the end, it’s not only about design or health — it’s about awareness as art, and art as awareness.

 back